 Theo Grant • Security

-If you enjoyed QuickStart Guide to Vulkan Compute, this one scratches a similar itch—especially around trailer and momentum.
+If you enjoyed QuickStart Guide to Vulkan Compute, this one scratches a similar itch—especially around third and momentum.

 Noah Kim • Indie Dev